jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

 3. Discover tests available from those extensions (running `list` verb and parsing standard out).
 4. Plan an appropriate and efficient testing strategy based on the framework invocation.
 5. Execute the tests using subsequent invocations of the discovered binaries (`run-test` invocations).
-6. Collecting the result and output of the test invocations and aggregating it into overall test suite results.
+6. Collect the result and output of the test invocations and integrate it into overall test suite results.

 #### Binary Discovery